 While recently perusing eBay for gobliny goodness, I unearthed a somewhat tattered looking 6th Edition Warhammer Fantasy Battle starter set — Empire versus Orcs.
 It was obviously incomplete, missing rulebook, range rulers and templates, and cardstock building.
 All the figures seemed to be there, though, assembled but unprimed.

 These days, eBay has the convenient, and I think sensible, feature that one can enable “auto-bid,” setting the highest amount that you are willing to pay.
 Thus, if you let the machine handle your bidding, you won’t be tempted to match ridiculous raises in the heat of the moment.
 This auction ended way past my bedtime, so I set things for what I was willing to pay and turned in for the evening.

-I haven't done anything with them as yet.
+I haven’t done anything with them as yet.
 They were adequately, if a bit ham-fistedly assembled and all the figures do seem to be present.
-The cannon was glued wrong — I'm not sure it's even the one that came with the set — and somehow a single orc Bloodbowl player infiltrated the mix.
-Overall, though, I'm exceedingly pleased.
-They aren't my favorite sculpts, but it was a means to beef up available troops on the cheap.
+The cannon was glued wrong — I’m not sure it’s even the one that came with the set — and somehow a single orc Bloodbowl player infiltrated the mix [This turned out not to be true … his helmet just looked Bloodbowl on first glance).
+Overall, though, I’m exceedingly pleased.
+They aren’t my favorite sculpts, but it was a means to beef up available troops on the cheap.